Gigli or Campanelle Pasta (also known as riccioli)

 Although disputed by some, gigli pasta is said to originate from Tuscany.
 In fact, many Italian recipes for this pasta refer to it as ‘gigli toscani’.
 Certainly, there are a number of Tuscan pasta makers who claim gigli as a typical pasta from the region.
 This is because the lily is the emblem of Florence and has been part of the city’s coat of arms for around one thousand years!

 There are also other connections to lilies in Tuscany which may have inspired the name of this pasta.
 The founder of Florence was Florinus da Cellino.
-In Latin, ‘florentia ’means flowering and there is also a small Tuscan island off the coast of Grosseto province called Isola del Giglio (Lily Island).
+In Latin, ‘florentia ’ means flowering.
+Plus, there is also a small Tuscan island off the coast of Grosseto province called Isola del Giglio (Lily Island).

 Unfortunately, despite its popularity outside of Italy, gigli or campanelle pasta isn’t widely available here in Veneto.
 My local supermarkets don’t stock it, even though most of the big pasta producers like Barilla, De Cecco and La Molisana make it.
 They mostly market this pasta as campanelle and it seems that they produce it more for export.
 However, there are quite a number of small Italian artisan pasta makers that sell gigli online and I get it that way.